 |Secure Directories||Do Not Send Update Notifications to all Users|

 |Scan Site with Malware Monitoring Service|

 The Do’s for WordPress Website Security

 Version numbers in your WordPress is a critical piece of information on your website.
 It allows hackers to invade your website if they have the means to abuse the WordPress or theme version used on your website.
 Hence, it would be ideal to remove the version numbers generated by WordPress and Theme’s CSS and JS files so that it won’t be easy to detect WordPress or Theme Version.

 Upgrade Website Regularly

-You should regularly upgrade WordPress core.
-Also upgrade non-customized themes and plug-in installed on your website.
-This is important as software is bound to have bugs which makes your website susceptible to attacks.
-Regular updates would ensure you get cleaner versions of the code reducing the threat of an attack on your website.
+You should regularly upgrade the WordPress core.
+Also, upgrade non-customized themes and plug-in installed on your website.
+This is important as the software might to have bugs that make your website susceptible to attacks.
+Scheduling regular updates as part of your WordPress website maintainence would ensure you get cleaner versions of the code reducing the threat of an attack on your website.

 Update System Software